Edward-choi/COMP3278/README.md

 1. run `conda create -n face python=3.x` on terminal; where x is last digit of your python version
 2. run `conda activate face`  on terminal
 3. run `pip install -r requirements.txt` on terminal
-4. create database facerecognition if you don't have
+4. run `source <path to FaceRecognition/facerecognition.sql>`  if you don't have tables on sql
-5. run source [path to FaceRecognition/facerecognition.sql]  if you don't have tables on sql
+5. run `source <path to demo-data/course-generator.sql>` if you don't have any data in sql.
 6. open another terminal for font-end
 7. run `npm install` or `yarn` on terminal
 8. run `npm start` or `yarn dev` on terminal